Japanese dwarf flying squirrel: Sociality

 Multiple individuals of this species can be found grouped together on a single tree; however, usually these individuals tend to be of the same sex when it is not mating season.
 Mating nests are usually shared by one breeding pair.

 Reproduction

 Not much is known about the specific mating rituals of these squirrels.
-The squirrels tend to mate twice a year between the months of May and July, with a gestation period of around 4 weeks.
-The average litter size is 2 to 3 young, but there can be up to 5 pups in a litter.
-They are thought to develop similarly to that of other flying squirrels, and are weaned by around 6 weeks of age.
+The squirrels tend to mate twice a year between the months of May and July, with a gestation period of around four weeks.
+The average litter size is two to three young, but there can be up to five pups in a litter.
+They are thought to develop similarly to that of other flying squirrels, and are weaned by around six weeks of age.

 Conservation

-The IUCN has this species of flying squirrel listed as of Least Concern.
 They have an unknown population trend and number of mature individuals.
 The IUCN has not detected any major threats to this species.
-The Japanese dwarf flying squirrel is found in some protected areas, has a wide range and is relatively common and the International Union for Conservation of Nature lists it as a "least-concern species".
+The Japanese dwarf flying squirrel is found in some protected areas, has a wide range, and is relatively common.
+The International Union for Conservation of Nature lists it as a "least-concern species".

+In human culture

+"Momonga" (モモンガ) from Chiikawa is said to be based on the flying squirrel.